hnen/NumberClassifier/doc/test_document.md

 Auto-generated unit testing code coverage report can be downloaded [here](https://nightly.link/hnen/NumberClassifier/workflows/gradle/master/codecov-report.zip).

-Unit testing makes sure smaller parts of the algorithms work correctly.
+I've tried to write unit tests so that they ensure sure smaller parts of the algorithms work correctly.
 Brief description of tests:

 ### `ImageSetTest`
 - Test that MNIST file format(that is used for the training data) is parsed correctly using a simple hand-made example.